 Excision of tumors on some parts of the body can be tricky.
 Tricky areas include the face, ear, scalp, sole of the foot, fingers, and toes.
 If tumors are excised from these areas, it may not be possible to stretch the skin over the site to close it.
 Special repairs may be needed.1 Examples of repair procedures are skin grafts or flaps.
 Margins in these areas may be smaller.3

-How is excision different for treatment and biopsy?
+How is skin cancer excision surgery different for treatment and biopsy?

-The main difference between excision for treatment and for biopsy is the size of the margin.
-The margins for biopsy are 1 to 3 millimeters (mm).3 The margins for confirmed skin cancers range from 4 mm to 2 cm.2,3
+The main difference between excision for treatment and for a biopsy is the size of the margin.
+The margins for biopsy are typically 1 to 3 millimeters (mm).3 The margins for confirmed skin cancers typically range from 4 mm to 2 cm.2,3

 What types of skin cancer are excised?

-Excision is used to treat melanoma and non-melanoma skin tumors.
+Excision is used to treat melanoma and non-melanoma skin cancer.

 Excision is the main treatment for melanoma.3 The margins are based on how thick (deep) the tumor is.3 Large studies have shown that margins wider than 3 cm do not improve survival.3 If the border of the tumor is unclear, it can be difficult to determine the margins.
 Lentigo maligna melanoma and melanoma in situ (melanoma in the outer layer of skin) are challenging in this way.3